Sarkozy struggles in polls as French economy sputters

 The same poll showed Hollande retaining a 10-point lead in voting intentions for the May 6 runoff with 55 percent to Sarkozy's 45 percent, unchanged from a week earlier.

-All three polls indicated far-right candidate Marine Le Pen had strengthened her position in third place, ahead of hard left candidate Jean-Luc Melenchon in fourth.
+All three surveys showed far right candidate Marine Le Pen in third place, ahead of hard left campaigner Jean-Luc Melenchon in fourth.

-Most analysts expect a tighter finish between Sarkozy, who is being punished for economic gloom and his flashy style, and the more popular but bland Hollande, whose call for higher taxes on the rich has found fertile ground.
+The election race promises a tight finish between Sarkozy, who is being punished for economic gloom and his flashy style, and the more popular but bland Hollande, whose message of higher taxes for the rich has found fertile ground.

-In his manifesto, Sarkozy promises to achieve a budget surplus for the first time since 1974 and cut France's swelling debt, warning that Hollande would lead the country towards the fate of Greece or Spain.
+In his manifesto, Sarkozy promised to achieve a budget surplus for the first time since 1974 and cut France's swelling debt if re-elected, warning that Hollande would lead the country towards the fate of Greece or Spain.

 However, his policy of cutting the budget deficit is helping to slow the economy and hurting his election chances.